BENOIT RENARD, MUSIC DIRECTOR

 Mr. Renard has worked with some of the most famous contemporary composers, recording works of Mauricio Kagel, Jacques Lenot, Xavier Darasse, Nicolas Bacri and Michael Levinas.

 Mr. Renard is one of the founders of the Operalia singing competition in collaboration with Friedrich Pfeffer and Placido Domingo.
-He conducted the National Orchestra of the Opera of Prague for the finals of the Placido Domingo Operalia Competition in 1993 at Palais Garnier, discovering Inva Mula, Nina Stemme, Kwangchul Youn and Jose Cura among other great young talented singers that are today's opera super stars.
+He conducted the National Orchestra of the Opera of Prague for the finals of the Placido Domingo Operalia Competition in 1993 at Palais Garnier, discovering new talents such as Inva Mula, Nina Stemme, Kwangchul Youn and Jose Cura who became some of today's opera super stars.

 ROGER MALOUF - conductor